MatrixFrog/crossword/README.md

-# Crossword
+# Crossword and Crosstui

 This is an experimental project for solving crosswords in the terminal.
-I built it mainly because I wanted to build something fun with [Ratatui], a library for building UIs that run in the terminal.
+I built it mainly because I wanted to build something fun with [Ratatui], a library for TUIs (user interfaces that run in the terminal).

 It's still a work in progress but if you like crosswords and running things in the terminal, please give it a try!

 ## To play a crossword